 Spend the morning exploring the great monuments around Aswan.
-You'll visit the 3600-metre long High Dam, the Unfinished Obelisk and the majestic Temple of Philae.
+You'll visit the 3,600m long High Dam, the Unfinished Obelisk, and the majestic Temple of Philae.

-This afternoon, board a traditional felucca boat and enjoy a relaxing cruise around the area, passing Elephantine Island and stopping to visit Kitchener's Island with its botanical gardens.
+This afternoon, board a traditional felucca boat and enjoy a relaxing cruise around the area before dinner.
+This evening, fly back to Cairo, where you'll stay in a hotel near the airport ahead of tomorrow's flight to Jordan.

 Unfinished Obelisk - The largest known ancient obelisk, created on the orders of Hatshepsut.
-It would have been 42 metres if completed; one-third larger than any Egyptian obelisk ever erected.
+It would have been 42m if completed; one-third larger than any Egyptian obelisk ever erected.
 It is carved directly out of bedrock, but cracks appeared in the granite and the project was abandoned.
 Thirty-six centuries later, it remains visible in the quarry, now an open-air museum.